boost-ext/di/doc/tutorial.md

 <h3><span class="fa fa-eye wy-text-neutral"></span>&nbsp; Note</h3>
 You can expose named parameters using `di::injector<BOOST_DI_EXPOSE((named = Rows) int)>`.
 Different variations of the same type have to be exposed explicitly using `di::injector<model&, std::unique_ptr<model>>`.
+Expose uses type erasure and therefore it has small performance overhead!
 </div>

 Congrats, you have finished the basic part of the tutorial.